Berkeley-CS61B/website-sp24/labs/lab09/index.md

 There are three additional requirements:
 - Make sure the orientation in the text file represents the same orientation as the board.
 The top right corner of the board should match the top right corner of what is saved in the text file.
-  Think about why this is important - if (0, 0) represents the bottom left of our board, but we write from the top, what might end up happening?
+  Think about why this is important.
+If (0, 0) represents the bottom left of our board, but we write from the top, what might end up happening?
-- For each row you write in to the text file make sure to append `\n`.
-This applies to the dimensions although the code has already been provided to you in the skeleton).
+- For each row you write in to the text file, make sure to append `\n`.
+This applies to the dimensions written at the top of the text file, although the code has already been provided to you in the skeleton for this method.
 This is to ensure that the board representation in the text file is accurate; it will also be useful in the next method, `loadBoard`.
 - **The name of your text file that you save to must be called `save.txt`.
 We've provided it already, so do not delete it.**